golang/website/_content/ref/mod.md

 invoked on that package.

 Because Go 1.16 and earlier did not support module graph pruning, the full transitive closure of dependencies — including transitive `go 1.17` dependencies — is still included for each module that specifies `go 1.16` or lower.
-(The `go.mod` file for a `go 1.16` or lower module does not necessarily include the requirements needed to build the packages and tests in that module.)
+(At `go 1.16` and below, the `go.mod` file includes only [direct dependencies](#glos-direct-dependency), so a much larger graph must be loaded to ensure that all indirect dependencies are included.)

 The [`go.sum` file](#go-sum-files) recorded by [`go mod tidy`](#go-mod-tidy) for
 a module by default includes checksums needed by the Go version _one below_ the